microsoft/WhatTheHack/020-LinuxFundamentals/README.md

 1. Create a Linux Virtual Machine on Azure
 2. Handle files and directories
 3. Maninpulate file contents
-4. Work with standard linux permissions
+4. Work with standard Linux permissions
-5. Collect information about Linux process in your environment
+5. Collect information about Linux processes in your environment
 6. Management of users and groups
 7. Basic shell scripting
 8. Work with disks, partitions and logical volume manager
 9. Linux package management
 10. Implement a basic webserver